Maxfield-Chen/Maxfield-Chen.github.io/about.md

 permalink: /about/
 ---

 My name is Maxfield Chen, I'm a Junior at Rensselaer Polytechnic Institute of Technology studying to become a Computer Science Major.
-I love computer security and redsec nonsense, expect postings on the basic and arcane aspects of security.
+I love computer security and redsec nonsense, expect postings on the basic and arcane aspects of hacking the world.

 One day I aspire to join Cicada 3301.